UMAprotocol/protocol/.github/PULL_REQUEST_TEMPLATE.md

 **Details**

 This may be unnecessary for some PRs.
 Catch-all for detailed explanations about the implementation decisions and implications of the change.

+**Testing**

+Explain how you tested the changes in this pull request and how reviewers should test the changes.

 **Issue(s)**